Search the Health Library

 What prompts the cancer-promoting changes in chromatin structure is unknown.
 Baylin suspects some of it is due to continued environmental assaults to the cells, such as chronic inflammation.
 As cells try to renew and repair over and over, something breaks, epigenetic alterations accumulate, and some cells become locked in this primitive state.
 As a result, these cells learn to live outside the context of their normal environment and begin to expand autonomously beyond the limits of normal cell control mechanisms.

-With funding from Stand Up To Cancer, Baylin and team have now moved their laboratory discoveries to the clinic in studies with lung, breast, and colon cancer patients.
+With funding from Stand Up To Cancer, Baylin and his team have now moved their laboratory discoveries to the clinic in studies with lung, breast, and colon cancer patients.
 Learning from the earlier clinical trials in leukemia, the new patient studies combine the DNA demethylating agent 5-azacytidine with histone-specific HDAC inhibitors to target both abnormal methylation of genes and the alterations to DNA packaging that help give cancer cells their edge.

 It is a novel concept.
 Rather than attacking and destroying replicating cells as standard chemotherapy drugs do, this therapy actually aims to reprogram cells to behave more like normal cells.
 Clinical responses in lung cancer patients that have lasted long after treatment has ended indicate that it’s working.
-It’s too early in the breast and colon cancer trials to evaluate, but Baylin and team are optimistic that they will see favorable results in these cancers as well.
+It’s too early in the breast and colon cancer trials to evaluate, but Baylin and his team are optimistic that they will see favorable results in these cancers as well.

 Using drugs that specifically target the abnormal mechanisms, allows the investigators to give patients lower doses and still maintain effectiveness.
 They believe the lower doses allow them to hit the epigenetic target without interfering with the activity of other non-target genes.
 As a result collateral damage to normal cells has been low, with relatively mild and few side effects, including fatigue, minor decreases in blood counts, and irritation at the injection site.